 * * * * *

 (4) Borrower qualification for discharge.
-Except as provided in paragraph (g)(3) of this section, in order to qualify for discharge of an NDSL or Federal Perkins Loan, a borrower must submit to the holder of the loan a written request and sworn statement, and the factual assertions in the statement must be true.
-The statement need not be notarized but must be made by the borrower under penalty of perjury.
-In the statement the borrower must—
+Except as provided in paragraph (g)(3) of this section, in order to qualify for discharge of an NDSL or Federal Perkins Loan, a borrower must submit to the holder of the loan a written request on an application approved by the Secretary, and the factual assertions in the application must be true.
+The application need not be notarized but all statements made therein must be made by the borrower under penalty of perjury.
+The application explains the procedures and eligibility criteria for obtaining a discharge and requires the borrower to—

-(i) State that the borrower—
+(i) Certify that the borrower—

 (A) Received the proceeds of a loan to attend a school;

-(B) Did not complete the program of study at that school because the school closed while the student was enrolled, or the student withdrew from the school not more than 120 days before the school closed.
-The Secretary may extend the 120-day period if the Secretary determines that exceptional circumstances related to the school's closing justify an extension.
-Exceptional circumstances for this purpose may include, but are not limited to: the school's loss of accreditation; The school's discontinuation of the majority of its academic programs; action by the State to revoke the school's license to operate or award academic credentials in the State; or a , finding by a State or Federal government agency that the school violated State or Federal law; and
+(B) Did not complete the program of study at that school because the school closed while the student was enrolled, or the student withdrew from the school not more than 150 days before the school closed.
+The Secretary may extend the 150-day period if the Secretary determines that exceptional circumstances related to the school's closing justify an extension.
+Exceptional circumstances for this purpose may include, but are not limited to: revocation or withdrawal by an accreditation agency of the school’s institutional accreditation; the school's discontinuation of the majority of its academic programs; the State’s revocation or withdrawal of the school's license to operate or to award academic credentials in the State; or anondefault, contested Federal or State court judgment issued by a court of competent jurisdiction, or an adjudication by a Federal or State administrative agency that the school violated State or Federal law; and

-(C) Did not complete and is not in the process of completing the program of study through a teachout at another school as defined in 34 CFR 602.2 and administered in accordance with 34 CFR 602.207(b)(6), by transferring academic credit earned at the closed school to another school, or by any other comparable means;
+(C) Did not complete and is not in the process of completing the program of study through a teach-out at another school as defined in 34 CFR 602.2 and administered in accordance with 34 CFR 602.207(b)(6), by transferring academic credit earned at the closed school to another school, or by any other comparable means;

 * * * * *

-(v) If the borrower fails to submit the written request and sworn statement described in paragraph (g)(4) of this section within 60 days of the holder of the loan's mailing the discharge application, the holder of the loan resumes collection and grants forbearance of principal and interest for the period during which collection activity was suspended.
+(v) If the borrower fails to submit the application described in paragraph (g)(4) of this section within 60 days of the holder of the loan's mailing the discharge application, the holder of the loan resumes collection and grants forbearance of principal and interest for the period during which collection activity was suspended.

 * * * * *